Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Introduction

 \section{Introduction}

-The counterintuitive properties of entanglement were formalized in the famous 1935 paper of Einstein, Podolsky and Rosen \cite{EPR}.
-This work paved to way to study theoretically and experimentally the behaviour of global states of composite systems.
-Rather than an incomplete description of physical reality or the lack of extra variables to comply with local realism, the violation of Bell's inequalities \cite{BELL} and its variants crowns quantum mechanics as a non-local and complete theory.
-For a recent discussion on how quantum non-locality does not contradict relativistic relativistic causality, see \cite{GRANGIER}.
-The experimental verification of quantum non-locality became possible only in the early eighties through an ingenious setup in Aspect's laboratory in France \cite{ASPECT}.
-Later on, possible locality and detection loopholes were discarded by state-of-the-art technological refinements such as in the experiment involving entangled electron spins separated by 1.3 km \cite{LOOPHOLE1} as well as atoms separated by 398 m via measurements of the atomic spin states \cite{LOOPHOLE2}.
+The counter-intuitive properties of entanglement were formalized in the famous 1935 paper of Einstein, Podolsky and Rosen \cite{EPR}.
+This work paved the way to study theoretically and experimentally the behaviour of global states of composite systems.
+Rather than an incomplete description of physical reality or the lack of extra variables to comply with local realism, the violation of Bell's inequalities \cite{BELL} and its variants crowns quantum mechanics as a non-local and complete theory without contradicting relativistic causality \cite{GRANGIER}.
+The experimental verification of quantum non-locality became possible only in the early eighties through an ingenious experiment in Aspect's laboratory in France \cite{ASPECT}.
+Later on, possible locality and detection loopholes were discarded by state-of-the-art technological refinements such as in the experiment involving entangled electron spins separated by around 1.3 km \cite{LOOPHOLE1} as well as atoms separated by 398 m via measurements of the atomic spin states \cite{LOOPHOLE2}.